jinwookjungs/datc_robust_design_flow/README.md

 global_route/<benchmark>.<scenario>.<placer>.<router>/<benchmark>.Max_V.congestion.png
 ```

+## Detail Routing
+In RDF, global routing and detailed routing read input files based on ISPD 2008 Global Routing Contest and ISPD 2018 Initial Detailed Routing Contest, respectively.
+Since there is no industrial standard format for connecting global routing and detailed routing, we develop a global routing guide translator to translate the output format of ISPD 2008 Global Routing Contest into the input format of routing guide used in ISPD 2018 Initial Detailed Routing Contest.
+In ISPD 2018 Contest, a group of design rules and routing preference metrics are defined and stored in LEF/DEF files.
+As in commercial routers, the output of a detailed router follows DEF format that can be read by any commercial layout tools.

+Currently, `NCTUdr` is included, and more tools from winning teams will be included.

 ## Gate Sizing Flow
 To turn on the gate sizing flow, you need to set the **`run_gs`** flag in your